 These things on invoices aren't converted

 - The only piece of information that isn't converted is a journal entry's billable status; you can't make a journal entry billable in QuickBooks Online.

-- In rare instances, transactions (such as checks or invoices) in your QuickBooks Desktop data file are converted into general journal transactions.
+- In rare instances, transactions (such as checks/cheques or invoices) in your QuickBooks Desktop data file are converted into general journal transactions.
 This translation occurs only if QuickBooks Online cannot recreate the original transaction.
-An example would be a check that uses an income account instead of a bank account as its source account.
+An example would be a check/cheque that uses an income account instead of a bank account as its source account.

 Layout customization (sales form templates)

-- Multi currency will import into QuickBooks Online, however there are certain ways that transactions can be created in QuickBooks Desktop that are not supported by QuickBooks Online.
+- Multi currency will import to QuickBooks Online however, there are certain ways to create transactions in QuickBooks Desktop that are not supported by QuickBooks Online.

 - Transactions with 3 different currency types involved will not convert to QuickBooks Online at this time.

 QuickBooks Online now supports online bill payment allowing you to pay bills electronically through QuickBooks Online.

 - Online Bill Pay is powered by our partners at Bill.com.
 For more details, visit Bill Pay for QuickBooks Online (Vendor ACH)

 - To sign up for this feature, please Contact Us.